Add impact to your inbox

 Set an industry example for ways in which organisations can support gender equality in the workplace.

 The Gender Equality Champion of the Year Award is an internationally recognised honour within the tourism and hospitality industries.
-The award is bestowed upon organisations that demonstrate excellence in their commitment to gender equality.
+It’s bestowed upon organisations that demonstrate excellence in their commitment to gender equality.

-Launched in 2022, the award, acknowledges leaders in gender equality and showcases their exceptional practises, facilitating their adoption and enhancement throughout the sector.
+Launched in 2022, the Award acknowledges leaders in gender equality and showcases their exceptional practices, facilitating their adoption and enhancement throughout the sector.
+The aim is to promote progress and encourage more firms to integrate gender equality into their policies and practices.

 The Alliance drives collaborative action to enable the hospitality industry to have a lasting positive impact on the planet and its people.
 By working with CEOs and C-suite representatives from across the hospitality industry, alongside strategic partners, they are able to implement strategic action worldwide to create a prosperous and responsible hospitality sector that gives back to the destination more than it takes.